GregDMeyer/dynamite/docs/FAQ.rst

     from dynamite import config
     config.L = 24  # or whatever you want

 There are other global configuration options, too.
-See the full documentation for details.
+See the documentation for details.